South Africa Driving Guide

 Awareness of local road situations is crucial for a smooth journey.
 While the general road conditions are good, some areas might have ongoing road works or potholes.

-Driving after dark should be avoided, as it poses significant risks, including encountering nocturnal wildlife and pedestrians not wearing reflective clothing.
+Driving at night in South Africa should be avoided as it poses significant risks, including encountering nocturnal wildlife and pedestrians not wearing reflective clothing.
 Additionally, some roads lack fluorescent line markings, making night driving particularly challenging.

 Speed cameras and police presence are common, so always adhere to the speed limits and road rules.
 Be cautious of high vehicle crime rates and take necessary precautions for your safety.